We require a second-class honours degree and references.

 Months of entry

-This Master's degree in global history will expand and deepen your understanding of world history through the exploration of global perspectives and the interconnections that work across geographical and national boundaries.
+This Master's degree in global history will expand and deepen your understanding of world history through the exploration of global perspectives and interconnections across geographical and national boundaries.
 The course will introduce you to a wide range of approaches, including comparative histories of empires, nationalism and decolonisation, migration and diaspora, world culture and global archives.
-You will be encouraged to think expansively about connections between historical themes in global history and you can also focus on a particular region of the world, such as South and East Asia, sub-Saharan Africa, the Middle East and the USA.
+You will be encouraged to think expansively about connections between historical themes in global history and focus on a particular region of the world, such as South and East Asia, sub-Saharan Africa, the Middle East and the USA.